Danjoe4/danb.ro/_source/CONTENT.md

 # Stuff I'm working on
 This site, first of all.
-Its been up since July 26th so pay no mind to the incomplete sentences and weird formatting it'll get a bit more polished
+I'm turning my notes > site automation pipeline into a SaaS
 <https://clipzy.app>
 lets you search any show for dialogue.
 I used <https://opensubtitles.org> for the dataset.
 Ideally I could make it into a vector search across *all* subtitles for every movie/show but that would require some serious hardware costing north of $10,000.
 If I aggressively clean my dataset and do some clever optimizations I could maybe do it on sane hardware.